Frequently Asked Questions

 What is the time commitment?

-You and your protégé determine the time commitment based on your goals for the year, starting in the fall and ending in the spring.
+You and your protégé determine the time commitment based on your goals for the year.
 It is important, though, that you engage in consistent communication.
 Interaction at least once a month is recommended.

 How will I benefit from the Mentoring Program?